Eucalyptus grandis: Taxonomy

-Eucalyptus grandis was first formally described by Walter Hill in 1862 in Catalogue of the Natural and Industril Products of Queensland.
+Eucalyptus grandis was first formally described by Walter Hill in 1862 in Catalogue of the Natural and Industrial Products of Queensland.
 The species name grandis "large" relates to this tree's large size.
 It is commonly known as the flooded gum and as rose gum in Queensland.
 It has been classified in the subgenus Symphyomyrtus, Section Latoangulatae, Series Transversae (eastern blue gums) by Brooker and Kleinig.
 Its two closest relatives are the Sydney blue gum (Eucalyptus saligna) and the mountain blue gum (E. deanei).

 Distribution and habitat

 E. grandis is found on coastal areas and sub-coastal ranges from the vicinity of Newcastle in New South Wales northwards to Bundaberg in central Queensland with disjunct populations further north near Mackay, Townsville and Daintree in northern Queensland, mainly on flat land and lower slopes.
 The soils are deep fertile alluvial loams.
 The annual rainfall varies from 1100 to 3500 mm.
 It is the dominant tree of wet forest and rain forest margins, either growing in pure stands or mixed with trees such as blackbutt (E. pilularis), tallowwood (E. microcorys), red mahogany (E. resinifera), Sydney blue gum (E. saligna), pink bloodwood (Corymbia intermedia), turpentine (Syncarpia glomulifera), brush box (Lophostemon confertus) and forest oak (Allocasuarina torulosa).

+Eucalyptus grandis has been grown successfully in plantations in wetter areas of Sri Lanka, particularly in the Badulla and Nuwara Eliya Districts.
+Many parameters of climate and soil are similar to eastern Australia, and it has grown well on plains as well as hills previously used for growing tea.
+Grown for its wood and ease of cultivation, it is the fastest growing eucalypt in the country.

-E. grandis has been established in plantations in northern Uruguay and is sold under the trade name "Red Grandis".
+Plantations have also been successful in Uruguay where lumber is being exported to the United States under the trade name "Red Grandis".

+Extensive plantations also exist in South Africa and Brazil.